Isoperimetric inequalities, shapes of F{\o}lner sets and groups with Shalom's property ${H_{\mathrm{FD}}}$: Torsion free examples

-Similar to the groups in Subsections \ref{step2}, \ref{stepc}, we can drop the torsion relation that $g^2=1$ and consider cyclic extensions of torsion free nilpotent groups. \begin{exa} Let $N_{\Z,\mathfrak{c}}$ be the free nilpotent group of class $\mathfrak{c}$ on generators $b_i,i\in\Z$.
+We mention here some other extensions of nilpotent groups where the isoperimetric inequality of Corollary \ref{thm:inequality} can be applied to obtain good lower bound for the F{\o}lner function.
+In the construction of the groups in Subsections \ref{step2}, \ref{stepc}, we can drop the torsion relation that $b_i^2=1$ and consider cyclic extensions of torsion free nilpotent groups. \begin{exa} Let $N_{\Z,\mathfrak{c}}$ be the free nilpotent group of class $\mathfrak{c}$ on generators $b_i,i\in\Z$.
 Let $G=G_{\Z,\mathfrak{c}}$ be the extension $N_{\Z,\mathfrak{c}}\times\Z$, where $\Z$ acts by shifting indices.
 Then $S=\{b_0,t\}$ is a generating set of $G$.
 The F{\o}lner function of $G$ is asymptotically equivalent to $n^{n^{\mathfrak{c}}}$. \begin{proof} The proof of the lower bound is similar to the torsion case, we look for elements in the center of $N_{\Z,\mathfrak{c}}$ that can be reached within distance $n$ and apply Corollary \ref{thm:inequality}.

 For a given tuple $i_1<i_2<\dots<i_{\mathfrak{c}}$, let $u(i_1,\dots,i_{\mathfrak{c}})=[[b_{i_1},b_{i_2}],\dots, b_{i_{\mathfrak{c}}}]$.
 Note that it is in the center of $N$ and belongs to the collection of basic commutators.
 We have that